BSCW’s built-in search engine helps you find objects on your BSCW server. You specify your search in the ‘Edit Query’ form of a BSCW search.

 field.
 This is a feature for users familiar with Python regular expressions

-(consult the Python Library Reference, module re
+(consult the Python Library Reference, module re).
+Note that input

 in a tag search field is not interpreted as a phrase, but as a number of words